4 Cloud Native Application habits

-Nowadays, every digital company is looking for being at the leading edge of technology and one way to achieve it is by changing the way they design and use applications; hence the importance of getting immersed in the cloud native application’s theme.
+Nowadays, every digital company is looking to be at the leading edge of technology, and one way to achieve it is by changing the way they design and use applications; hence, it is important to get immersed into the best practices to build a Cloud Native Application.

-Fundamentally, it consists of the adoption of the 12-factor methodology, which is a methodology to build modern, scalable, and resilient SaaS applications for any programming language.
+One fundamental practice for app modernization consists of adopting the 12-factor methodology, which is a methodology to build modern, scalable, and resilient SaaS applications for any programming language.

 Some of the components are dependency isolation, portability, CI/CD, source control versioning, parity or environment parity, and more bits.

-Essentially Cloud API has the ability to communicate across different cloud environments utilizing the same API protocol in order to share information and data coming from the customer or going to the customer, like Open banking, which its core premise is to incorporate secure API across different financial service providers.
+Essentially, Cloud APIs have the ability to communicate across different cloud environments utilizing the same API protocol to share information and data coming from the customer or going to the customer, like Open Banking, whose core premise is to incorporate secure API across different financial service providers.

-Or even for Kubernetes, that its main premise as well, is to build an API in front of the cluster on all the Kubernetes platform.
+Even for Kubernetes, its main premise is to build an API in front of the cluster on all the Kubernetes platforms.

 Another component from this section is to utilize SaaS or fully managed services like Amazon RDS, MongoDB, DynamoDB, Amazon SES, MongoDB Atlas, or any other service that help you develop faster.